 - DON’T make the newsletter all about you, you, you and your activities and thoughts.
 What’s in it for your reader?

-- DON’T start off apparently quoting someone making a statement or expressing an opinion (“I” did this or think that) without first identifying who it is.
+- DON’T start off apparently quoting someone making a statement or expressing an opinion (“I” did this or think that) without first or immediately identifying who it is.

 - DON’T have a mass of text with no images or subheads or other visual relief.